patrycjabru/AutomaticProgrammer/README.md

 # Automatic Programmer
 ## What is it?
-The goal of the project was to write a program, which is able to solve game Cargo Bot.
+The goal of the project was to write an application, which is able to automatically solve game [Cargo Bot](https://altermanchess.wixsite.com/cargobot).
 The game is about moving blocks using simple programming language.
 Our application is using genetic algorithm to generate programs in this language.
 ## How it works?
 Project was implemented using Python.
 ### Game implementation
 Game implementation is in a *Game* directory.
-Part of the code which is able to translate generated programs to game actions is in directory *Game Interpreter*.
+Part of the code which translates generated programs to game actions is in directory *Game Interpreter*.
 Interpreter was made using Antlr library.

 Game consists of parts such as:
-- Representation of a initial, final and current game board;
+- Representation of an initial, final and current game board;
 - Lift, which moves blocks;
 - Program blocks - left arrow, right arrow, down arrow, conditional, subprogram;
 - Functions which can execute code commands.

 #### Programs grammar
-Game input is a program given as a string in format which is acceptable by [grammar](https://github.com/patrycjabru/AutomaticProgrammer/blob/master/GameInterpreter/cargobot.g4).
+Game input is a program given as a string in format which is acceptable by game [grammar](https://github.com/patrycjabru/AutomaticProgrammer/blob/master/GameInterpreter/cargobot.g4).
 Structure of a program consists of parts:
 - separator - must occur 3 times, separates 4 subprograms
 - left_arrow - move lift by one column to the left
 - right_arrow - move lift by one column to the right